I Dwell In You, You Dwell In Me, For Eternity.

 - Death is simply the conversion of a part of life from a functioning being to a passive being absorbed into the fullness of life.

 Last but not least, I would like to discuss the fact that whether we want it or not, we continue to live with our dead.
 As much as some of us think dead people are gone, they are not.
 They continue to live with us and among us.
 We may pretend to forget them, but the truth is we can’t.
 We remember the lives we shared with them and recall the days they breathed their last.

 Despite my religious beliefs that my father and brothers had gone to live with the Lord or my scientific understanding of what caused their death, I have continued to live with them day and night.
 Each Rwandan young man reminds me of my brothers.
 Each father reminds me of my father.
-Each experience I have lived, I have always wondered how they would have helped me or rejoiced with me.
+In each experience I have lived, I have always wondered how they would have helped me or rejoiced with me.
 Nobody probably understands how I have suffered because of their death, but till today, I am still grieving their death.

 Our dead people do not only stay in the memories of those who loved them, but everybody who knew them or who heard about them even after they were gone.
 They live in the memories of those who shared good moments with them, and even those who made their lives miserable.